 Or they may consider taking a higher down payment which would mean a lesser exposure and time risk for the lender.

 Another way the older person can improve the chances of getting a loan is by applying for it with a co-borrower.
-This way the risk of the lender is reduced and there are more than one income stream to take care of the EMI payment.
+This way the risk of the lender is reduced and there is more than one income stream to take care of the EMI payment.

 There is no fixed and ideal age for taking a home loan.
 Finally what matters is the affordability.
-As a rule of thumb the EMI outgo should not exceed 30 percent of the income.
+As a rule of thumb, the EMI outgo should not exceed 30 percent of the income.
 Anything higher would put stress on the financials of the individual.